 The Good Soldier Švejk: world’s greatest imbecile or most brilliant man?

-The issue of Švejk’s attitude towards world’s events, political or military authority or the war in general is one of the main topics in The Good Soldier Švejk – and that may be why Czechs were so eager to identify themselves with this comical fictional character.
+The issue of Švejk’s attitude towards world’s events, political or military authority or the war in general is one of the main topics in the book – and that may be why Czechs were so eager to identify themselves with this comical fictional character.

 Švejk, the underdog hero of contemporary Czech revolt

-Czechs picked a literary hero to stand for themselves.
-This choice also informs us about the special tenderness for the imaginary world that they harbour: Czechs have long been fond of non-existent figures and products of the imagination.
+The Czech nation picked a literary hero to stand for themselves.
+This choice also informs us about the special tenderness they feel towards the imaginary world: Czechs have long been fond of non-existent figures and products of the imagination.

-A French student of Polish descent, Louise studies languages (Polish, Hungarian, Russian), linguistics and literature in Strasbourg.
-Passionate about Central European history, culture and literature, she joined the team of Kafkadesk contributors in April 2019.
-Curious about Central European history and literature?
-Feel free to browse through Louise’s articles here!
+A French student of Polish descent, Louise studies languages (Polish, Hungarian, Russian), linguistics and literature in Strasbourg, and is passionate about Central European history, culture and literature.